Vegan lemon curd layer cake – easy, fluffy vegan lemon cake layered with vegan lemon curd and vegan lemon buttercream, perfect for any occasion!

 Vegan Lemon Curd:

-Make the lemon curd at least the day before you assemble the cake.
-Place the lemon zest (if using) and cornflour into a small pan.
-Gradually whisk in the lemon juice then whisk in the water, salt and sugar..
+- Make the lemon curd at least the day before you assemble the cake.
+Place the lemon zest (if using) and cornflour into a small non-reactive pan (such as stainless steel).
+Gradually whisk in the lemon juice then whisk in the water, salt and sugar.

 Vegan Lemon Cakes:

-Stir the lemon juice into the almond milk and set aside to curdle.
-Place the vegan spread and the golden syrup in a small pan and heat until the spread has melted, set aside to cool slightly.
+- Stir the lemon juice into the almond milk and set aside to curdle.
+Place the vegan butter and the golden syrup in a small pan and heat until the butter has melted, set aside to cool slightly.

-Sift the flour, cornflour and bicarbonate of soda into a large bowl and stir in the sugar and lemon zest.
-Whisk in the milk mixture then the melted spread and lemon extract (if using) until smooth.
+- Sift the flour, cornflour and bicarbonate of soda into a large bowl and stir in the sugar and lemon zest.
+Whisk in the milk mixture then the melted butter and lemon extract (if using) until smooth.

 Vegan Lemon Buttercream:

-Place the vegan spread in a bowl and gradually stir in the icing sugar.
+- Place the vegan butter in a bowl and gradually stir in the icing sugar.
 Add the lemon extract then whisk until smooth.